 The vascular system is mainly comprised of arteries and veins.
 The healthy vessels are generally smooth and unobstructed that usually allow oxygen-rich blood to flow freely in your body and deliver required nutrients to different organs.
 As you grow older, the vessels build up plaques.
 Plaques are nothing but sticky substances that are usually made up of fat and cholesterol.

 When the plaques develop in your vessels, it narrows your passageway within the blood vessels thus, make them stiff.
 Vascular diseases usually develop when the vessels become too narrow and limit the flow of blood to a maximum extent.

 How to control your cholesterol levels

 To control your cholesterol levels, you need to follow a healthy diet plan that does not contain excess of cholesterol.
-Add more of fruits and vegetables in your diet and try to munch on low fat or fat-free snacks.
-Your daily diet should not contain excess of saturated fats.
+Add more fruits and vegetables to your diet and try to munch on low fat or fat-free snacks.
+Your daily diet should not contain an excess of saturated fats.